zzonyo/trust-docs-test/source/index.html.md

 Query the order status by swap-api/v1/swap_order_info.If the status is 10,the order is failed。

-### Q12.
-How long does it generally take for an API from withdrawing to cancelling successfully ?
+### Q12: How long does it generally take for an API from withdrawing to cancelling successfully ?

 The order cancellation command generally takes several tens of ms. The actual status of order cancellation can be obtained by invoking an interface: swap-api/v1/swap_order_info

+### Q13: How to get historical liquidation orders?

+To obtain historical liquidation orders, you can access the one of four api interfaces: Get History Orders (/swap-api/v1/swap_hisorders), Get History Match Results (/swap-api/v1/swap_matchresults), Query history orders via multiple fields (/swap-api/v1/swap_hisorders_exact), Query history transactions via multiple fields (/swap-api/v1/swap_matchresults_exact), with the return field order_source (order source) to judge.
+When order_source returns "risk", it means that this order is a liquidated order.

 ## Error Codes